bioinformatics-ca/EPI_2021/module5_lab.md

 wget -i trackList.txt
 ```

 * Convert the bigbed using the UCSC set of tools.
 It is available as a CVMFS module.
-For this example, we will convert and use only one of the files, **24584.Blueprint.ERS255952.H3K27ac.peak_calls.bigBed**.

 ```
 module load mugqic/ucsc/20140212
-bigBedToBed 24584.Blueprint.ERS255952.H3K27ac.peak_calls.bigBed 24584.Blueprint.ERS255952.H3K27ac.peak_calls.bed
+bigBedToBed 58394.Blueprint.ERS1027405.H3K27ac.peak_calls.bigBed 58394.Blueprint.ERS1027405.H3K27ac.peak_calls.bed
 ```

 **Note:** If you're under Linux / Mac, you can also install the UCSC tools locally, as they are a useful set of tools to manipulate tracks data, without requiring so much processing power.